Syno: Structured Synthesis for Neural Operators: Primitives

 With this approach, we propose a structured way of using the \sys primitives to build coordinate expression ASTs for neural operators.
-An operator composed in this way has a very similar structure to common ASTs, except that instead of trees, expressions are now determined by direct acyclic \emph{primitive graphs} (pGraphs). \cref{fig:conv2d_graph} shows how to compose a 2D convolution of \cref{list:halide-example} using \sys primitives.
+An operator composed in this way has a very similar structure to common ASTs, except that instead of trees, expressions are now determined by directed acyclic \emph{primitive graphs} (pGraphs). \cref{fig:conv2d_graph} shows how to compose a 2D convolution of \cref{list:halide-example} using the \sys primitives.
 The vertices are the primitives, while the edges are (possibly intermediate) coordinate expressions, and can be evaluated in the same way as we evaluate ASTs.
-We can implement many PyTorch operators such as \texttt{nn.Conv2d}, \texttt{nn.Fold}, \texttt{nn.AvgPool2d}, \texttt{nn.PixelShuffle} in \sys.